collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 In order to thoroughly evaluate this the pipeline we've identified several studies that meet the following basic criteria
 - the study provides a matching DNA Sequencing and RNA Seqeuncing reads from same biological sample
-- the study provides a meaningful contrast for evaluating differentoal expression
+- the study provides a meaningful contrast for evaluating differential expression
 - reads are paired end.

-We've identified the following studies that meet this criteria:
-- GSE75390
+We've identified a study archived in the Gene Expression Omnibus (Geo Accession:GSE75935) that provides RNA Seq and DNA Seq data from human tissue samples collected from ovarian cancer patients.

 ## Installation